Syria ceasefire deal reached between regime and rebels, Russia says

 He was involved in the use of suicide vehicles, improvised explosive devices and chemical weapons against the Syrian Democratic Forces, the mission said in a statement.

-He was a member of the militant group's war committee and was involved in ISIS' recapture of Palmyra, an ancient city, the statement said.
+He was a member of the militant group's war committee and was involved in ISIS' recapture of the ancient city of Palmyra, the statement said.